Kristian Liem

-Kristian Liem (born September 10, 1994) is an Indonesian professional basketball player for the Dewa United Banten of the Indonesian Basketball League (IBL).
-He won the IBL Rookie of the Year award in 2015.
+Kristianto Liem (born September 10, 1994) is an Indonesian professional basketball player for the Dewa United Banten of the Indonesian Basketball League (IBL).
+He played college basketball for the UPH Eagles.

 Professional career

-Liem won the Rookie of the Year award in 2015 with averages of 4,4 PPG and 4,5 RPG.
+Liem won the Rookie of the Year award in 2015 with averages of 4.4 points per game and 4.5 rebounds per game.

-On the 2018–19 season, Liem was supposed to join Satria Muda Pertamina, but he suffered an achilles tendon rupture, that made him sidelined for the entire season to deal with healing therapy.
+Liem was supposed to join Satria Muda Pertamina for the 2018–19 season, but was unable to due to an achilles tendon rupture.

 National team career

-Liem has represented the Indonesia national basketball team in the 2012 SEABA Under-18 Championship and won the silver medal.
+Liem represented the Indonesia national basketball team in the 2012 SEABA Under-18 Championship, winning the silver medal.

 Personal life

 Liem is the cousin of Pelita Jaya Bakrie player Vincent Rivaldi Kosasih.
 He was teammates with Kosasih from 2016 to 2018 while with Aspac Jakarta.